lfeigen/weblogic-remote-console/documentation/content/en/latest/administration-server/deploying-applications/_index.md

 4. Click **Done**.

-## Configure JASPIC for a Web Application {#GUID-07822B40-E226-4044-8C07-4CDB6D5D007E}
+## Configure Jakarta Authentication for a Web Application {#GUID-07822B40-E226-4044-8C07-4CDB6D5D007E}

-If using JASPIC, you can specify which Authentication Configuration provider applies to a specific Web application.
+If using Jakarta Authentication, you can specify which Authentication Configuration provider applies to a specific Web application.

-The Java Authentication Service Provider Interface for Containers (JASPIC) specification defines a service provider interface (SPI).
-The JASPIC SPI is used by authentication providers that implement message authentication mechanisms that can be integrated in server Web application message processing.
+The Jakarta Authentication specification defines a service provider interface \(SPI\).
+The Jakarta Authentication SPI is used by authentication providers that implement message authentication mechanisms that can be integrated in server Web application message processing.

+Jakarta Authentication was formerly called Java Authentication Service Provider Interface for Containers \(JASPIC\).

-You can review the JASPIC specification at **[JSR 196: Java Authentication Service Provider Interface for Containers](https://www.jcp.org/en/jsr/detail?id=196)**.
+You can review the Jakarta Authentication specification at **[Jakarta Authentication](https://jakarta.ee/specifications/authentication/)**.

-1. If you haven't done so already, configure JASPIC in the domain.
+1. If you haven't done so already, configure Jakarta Authentication in the domain.

-    1. Ensure JASPIC is enabled in the domain.
+    1. Ensure Jakarta Authentication is enabled in the domain.
 In the **Edit Tree**, go to **Environment**, then **Domain**.
 On the **Security** tab, click **Show Advanced Fields** and confirm that **JASPIC Enabled** is turned on.

     2. Configure an Authentication Configuration provider.